Battle of Günzburg: Battle

 After the debate at Wertingen, Mack gave up the idea of striking east along the south bank of the Danube.
 He instead decided to cross at Günzburg and march east on the north bank.
 At this time, Mack and Ferdinand deployed a significant part of their army on a line from Reisensburg, just east of Günzburg on the Danube, to Limbach which lies five kilometers to the southeast.
 General-major Konstantin Ghilian Karl d'Aspré commanded a force on the north bank designed to watch for the French and protect the bridges.
 Unknown to Mack, Ney's VI Corps received new instructions to seize a crossing at Günzburg.
 Ney sent off General of Division Jean-Pierre Firmin Malher's 3rd Division to capture the bridges.
 Malher's 8,000-man division included six battalions of the 27th, 50th, and 59th Line Infantry Regiments, three battalions of the 25th Light Infantry Regiment, and six artillery pieces.
 One of his brigade commanders was General of Brigade Mathieu Delabassé.

-For the attack, Mather split his force into three columns.
+For the attack, Malher split his force into three columns.
 The western column under Colonel Étienne Nicolas Lefol moved to Leipheim but he abandoned the effort when the street led into a marsh (now the Badesee Günzburg and Mooswaldsee).
 The central column led by General of Brigade Pierre-Louis Binet de Marcognet moved directly south toward the two main Günzburg bridges.
 Led by Delabassé, the 59th Regiment made up the eastern column which moved toward a bridge just east of the town.
 The bridge at Reisenburg was ignored.

 Marcognet's central column bumped into d'Aspré's picket line.
 Alerted, the Austrians in Günzburg immediately destroyed the bridges.
 Trapped between the French and the now-unbridged river, d'Aspré surrendered with 200 Tyrolean jägers and two cannons.
 Malher pressed on and attacked the town.
 Günzburg sits on high ground overlooking the Danube and an island in the stream.
 The island was crossed by two bridges.
 From the south bank, positions suitable for artillery dominate the low banks and the island.
 The soldiers of the Archduke Charles Infantry Regiment Nr.
 3 and 20 cannons laid down a deadly curtain of fire.
 Malher brought forward four cannons, but they were overwhelmed by Austrian counter-battery fire.
 After a futile effort to rebuild the bridges under fire, the French gave up and took cover.